beardedvikingdev/eslint-plugin/README.md

 # @beardedviking/eslint-plugin

-A plugin for custom rules
+A plugin containing custom rules of all sorts

 ## Installation